alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ![Default result of drawing UTF-8 text](part-05/images/sshot-4.mangled-utf-8.cropped.png)

 Not only is the text “Every 日本国 кошка loves Norwegian blåbærsyltetøy!” mangled, but it’s also drawn with an old 1980’s raster font.
-As I see it this double whammy of problems is due to a Microsoft business tactic of not fixing or updating what they’ve made, but just moving on to ever more fancy stuff (like GDI+ and DirectX).
+As I see it this double whammy of problems is due to a Microsoft business tactic of not fixing or updating what they’ve made, but just moving on to ever more fancy stuff (like GDI+ and DirectX, with their own problems).
 However, we obtained a handle to the modern GUI font [in part 3](part-03.md#34-fix-gross-imperfections-standard-font-window-just-on-top-modern-appearance), and all that remains is a call of `SelectObject`, so the main problem is the text mangling.

 Full code for this example: